newcleo-dev-team/lbh15/docs/source/readme_full.rst

 Learn More
 ==========

-This section contains in a first part some informations about the correlations linked to the oxygen control in lead and LBE systems.
-More precisely, we develop how to obtain the relations provided in the lbh15.
-The second part contains an example of application of the complete package, simulating an heat variation and some of its consequences in a liquid lead system.
+This section can be subdivided into two parts:

+- the first one describes the oxygen-related correlations implemented in *lbh15* and how they have been obtained;

+- the second one describes a tutorial application coming together with *lbh15*, which is a representation of a simple oxygen control system applied to a liquid lead volume.

 .. include:: learn_more.rst